Port Vila Efate, Vanuatu Travel Guide

 Always ask for explicit consent before photographing individuals, especially in villages, at the market, or during traditional ceremonies.
 A simple 'Halo, mi save tekem piksa?'
 (Hello, may I take a photo?) receives appreciation.
 Respect a 'no' without question.
 Dress modestly, notably when visiting local villages, cultural sites, or churches.
 With modest attire displays respect.

-If visiting a nakamal (kava bar), observe local customs: often men and women sit separately, and drink your kava quickly from the bilo (coconut shell).
+If going to a nakamal (kava bar), observe local customs: often men and women sit separately, and drink your kava quickly from the bilo (coconut shell).
 Be respectful when visiting local churches.
 Dress modestly and observe any specific rules posted.
 If you attend a service, enter quietly and participate respectfully if invited.

 Reiterate the message on seeking permission and paying attention to privacy.
 Avoid taking photos that could seem exploitative or that sensationalize poverty.
 Be mindful of people's privacy and personal space.
 Some sacred sites or kava ceremonies may prohibit photography.
 Observe and respect any signs or local guidance.